NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 ## About tab

-You can view application information, restore defaults, access source code, and documentation.
-You also can find information on the selected device, access support tools, and enable verbose logging.
+You can view application information, restore defaults, access source code and documentation.
+You also can find information on the selected device, access support tools, send feedback, and enable verbose logging.